-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Melillo, someone with a clear financial interest in the outcome, co-authored the first one.

-He also had parents rate their own children's improvement in ADHD symptoms, but didn't compare them to other kids who weren't in Brain Balance.
+He also had parents rate their own children's improvement in ADHD symptoms but didn't compare them with other kids who weren't in Brain Balance.

-Without a control group, a study cannot definitively determine if an intervention — a pill or procedure or program — is the reason for improvement or whether any change is simply the placebo effect.
+Without a control group, a study cannot definitively determine whether an intervention — a pill or procedure or program — is the reason for improvement or whether any change is simply the placebo effect.

 The second study did feature a control group of children with ADHD who didn't do Brain Balance.
-But it compared them to the same children from the first study published years earlier instead of randomly assigning children into simultaneous treatment and control groups.
+But it compared them with the same children from the first study published years earlier instead of randomly assigning children into simultaneous treatment and control groups.

 "My issue with these data is that there's no legitimate comparison for the treatment group, so we really don't know if [Brain Balance] helps," says Dr. Paul Wang, deputy director for clinical research at the Simons Foundation.